Title Loan Laws And Disclosures For Each State

 Tennessee

 The Tennessee Title Pledge Act permits car title loans up to $2,500.
 The loan term limit is 30 days when a borrower can automatically renew.
 On the third renewal, the borrower has to pay 5% of the original amount plus fees and interest.
-A clear title is required, with lenders not being allowed to provide funding on an encumbered title.

 Tennessee title loans can only have a 2% monthly interest rate, and lenders can charge up to 1/5 of the loan’s original fees.